penguintech01/penguintech01.github.io/_posts/2017-05-21-length-extention-attack.md

 Nothing.
 And this is what length extension attacks are about.

-Let's assume we have the authentic signature of the following message *message* when the secreat *secret* is applied:
+Let's assume we have the authentic signature of the following message *message* when the secret *secret* is applied:

 <pre><code data-trim class="bash">
 SHA256('secret' | 'message') -> '33dd93031495b1e73b345ef5b7f494146d6c361908b4f2ad9cf7bbd35cffaa26'